Ready to grow?

 GA4 migration checklist

 Step 1.
-Prepare migration plan
+Prepare a Migration Plan

 We highly recommend documenting all events, goals, and other important settings that you have in Universal Analytics in a spreadsheet or a migration document where you can get the full migration scope and then run the post-migration QA check.